Pros: Handles steep hills, drives over everything, fast charge time

 Looking to make a statement by your choice of electric skateboard?
 Look no further than the Onewheel.
 This board powers up hills and over most terrain.
 It's comfortable to ride — once you get the hang of it — and has a sturdy build with solid brakes.
 It's got the fastest charge time of the bunch, and is a sure way to turn heads around town.

 Speed was the most important metric that we looked at, contributing 25% to the overall score.
-The Onewheel wasn't the fastest board that we looked at, as you can see in the chart below.
+The Onewheel wasn't the fastest board that we looked at.

 This board did do well enough to merit a 5 out of 10 for this metric, boosted up by its snappy acceleration.
 It was the third fastest overall in our acceleration test, only being beaten out by the Evolve GT and Boosted Dual+.
 We tested both the top speed and acceleration of the board in similar ways, by timing the board on a test course.
 For the top speed test, we allowed plenty of runway for the board to hit its top speed before entering the course, and for the acceleration test, the board was started stationary.
 This model reliably hit about 13.5 mph in our top speed tests, and potentially exceeded this speed in small spurts, but it was almost impossible to maintain that increased speed consistently.
 While this model didn't quite go as fast as some of the other boards, but it actually felt almost as fast as some of the fastest boards, due to the unique nature of the Onewheel.